 - i.
 In order to vote on the Board of Directors it will be necessary for the co-opted members to be Directors of SELEP Ltd for the year of their service.
 This means that there may need to be approvals gained from their employing organisation.
 The Assurance Framework runs from April to March, as does the financial year and the delivery plan for SELEP Ltd. It is recommended that the year that co-opted members serve would also be April to March (covering June, September, December and March Boards) to align. - ii.
 Further Education, Higher Education and Social Enterprise Co-opts will be nominated by their sector groups as set out within the Board Recruitment Policy.
 This would be the Skills Advisory Group, the U9 Group and the Social Enterprise Group respectively. - iii.
 The Strategic Board will consider the future year's Delivery Plan at its December Board meeting and make any recommendations to the sector groups for particular skills/knowledge from their representatives that would align with the Delivery Plan.
 The sectors groups will confirm names of representatives at the March Board. - iv.
 There are two Council co-opted seats on the Board.
 These seats are reserved for representatives of District/Borough/City Councils.
 At the December meeting, the Strategic Board will discuss which two of the three shire areas would be invited to put forward a representative for the forthcoming year, looking for alignment with the Delivery Plan for that year. - v.
 The District/Borough/City Councils for the relevant area will then be asked to select a representative who must be confirmed by the March meeting of the Strategic Board. - vi.
 Board members will complete an induction process in advance of participating in their first decision-making meeting.
 This will involve a meeting with a senior member of the Secretariat and the receipt of the Board Member Induction Pack.
-All board members are required to complete their Register of Interests, which includes agreement to comply with the Code of Conduct, within 28 days of taking up the post and in advance of participating in any decision making.

-- vii.
-Board members are not entitled to any remuneration for sitting on either the Strategic Board or any other SELEP Ltd Boards or panels, however, the Chair and Deputy Chair of the Strategic Board are entitled to an allowance of up to £20,000 or £10,000 per annum respectively under the terms of their appointment. - viii.
+All board members are required to complete their Register of Interests, which includes agreement to comply with the Code of Conduct, within 28 days of taking up the post and in advance of participating in any decision making. - vii.
+Board members are not entitled to any remuneration for sitting on either the Strategic Board or any other SELEP Ltd Boards or panels. - viii.
 Expenses may only be claimed by board members under the terms of the Expenses Policy.